Muukid/muTrueType/README.md

 * `int16_m metric_data_format` - equivalent to "metricDataFormat" in the hhea table.

 * `uint16_m number_of_hmetrics` - equivalent to "numberOfHMetrics" in the hhea table.

+## Hmtx information

+The struct `muttHmtx` is used to represent the hmtx table provided by a TrueType font, stored in the struct `muttFont` as `muttFont->hmtx`, and loaded with the flag `MUTT_LOAD_HMTX`.

+Its members are:

+* `muttLongHorMetric* hmetrics` - equivalent to "hMetrics" in the hmtx table.

+* `int16_m* left_side_bearings` - equivalent to "leftSideBearings" in the hmtx table.

+The struct `muttLongHorMetric` is similar to TrueType's LongHorMetric record, and has the following members:

+* `uint16_m advance_width` - equivalent to "advanceWidth" in the LongHorMetric record.

+* `int16_m lsb` - equivalent to "lsb" in the LongHorMetric record.

 # C standard library dependencies